Signed in as:

 The film was co-directed by 3-time Oscar winner Mark Jonathan Harris.
 We are grateful to a growing global audience and collaborators with whom we continue to develop and produce documentaries.
 As PFF celebrates our 20th Anniversary in 2025, please join our mission to make meaningful movies that entertain as they educate.

-John "Mochi" Park (above, left) is welcomed to the Pacific Film Foundation Team as a Creative Producer and as an officer on the Nonprofit Board of Trustees by Joe Hartnett (center) and Dayle Hartnett, Ph.D.. (right).
+John "Mochi" Park is welcomed to the Pacific Film Foundation Team as a Creative Producer and as an officer on the Nonprofit Board of Trustees by Joe Hartnett (center) and Dayle Hartnett, Ph.D.. (right).
 "Our greater team (e.g., shooting a film on location in France with a crew of 82) consists of talented filmmakers, producers, and creatives who are passionate about their craft," says Joe.
-"We believe

-Mochi adds significant value to our culture, which fosters a collaborative and supportive working environment that enables Pacific Film Foundation to produce our best work."
+"We believe Mochi adds significant value to our culture, which fosters a collaborative and supportive working environment that enables Pacific Film Foundation to produce our best work."

 General John J. "Black Jack" Pershing successfully commanded the American Expeditionary Forces in WWI.
 By honoring his beloved African American soldiers he was also an early advocate of Civil Rights.